jon-jacky/Piety/samples/ed.md

 regular expression.

 In the *f* and *z* functions, the search *pattern* must be a literal string, not a regular expression.
-The program searches only to end (or beginning) of the buffer, with no wraparound.
+The program searches only to the end (or beginning) of the buffer, with no wraparound.

-The *ed* command mode is barely working.
-All commands are implemented, but only as (single character) command names with no arguments.
-Commands that have default argument values use them, but many commands are not yet useful.
+The *ed* command mode is now working for many commands, but with numeric line address arguments only.

 Command mode blocks when waiting for a command, so it does not yet work with the Piety scheduler.

 Revised Jan 2014